-The federal excise tax expense of \$27,251 and \$96,121 for the years ended December 31, 2009 and 2008, respectively, represents current excise taxes.
-As of December 31, 2009, the Foundation had a federal excise tax receivable of \$34,590 and as of December 31, 2008, the Foundation had a federal excise tax payable of \$9,421.
+The federal excise tax expense of \$120,410 and \$27,251 for the years ended December 31, 2010 and 2009, respectively, represents current excise taxes.
+As of December 31, 2010, the Foundation had a federal excise tax payable of \$15,820 and as of December 31, 2009, the Foundation had a federal excise tax receivable of \$34,590.

 The Foundation reviews and assesses all activities annually to identify any changes in the scope of the activities and revenue sources and the tax treatment thereof to identify any uncertain tax positions.
-For the years ended December 31, 2009 and 2008, management did not identify any uncertain tax positions requiring recognition or disclosure in these financial statements.
-Tax years reasonably considered open and subject to examination include returns for the years ended December 31, 2006 through 2008.
+For the years ended December 31, 2010 and 2009, management did not identify any uncertain tax positions requiring recognition or disclosure in these financial statements.
+As of December 31, 2010, tax years reasonably considered open and subject to examination include returns for the years ended December 31, 2007 through 2010.